 The University Careers Service holds extensive information about fields of work, individual employers, and current vacancies.
-The Careers Service organises events of interest to mathematicians throughout the year, and have a number of careers advisors available to those who wish to book individual advice sessions.
+There is information online about the Careers Service, including an events calendar.
+There are also a number of careers advisors available to those who wish to book individual advice sessions.